mosra/m.css/doc/plugins.rst

     :gh:`m.alias <mosra/m.css$master/plugins/m/alias.py>`
 -   :gh:`m.metadata <mosra/m.css$master/plugins/m/metadata.py>`

-All plugins that make sense in the context of the `Doxygen theme <{filename}/documentation/doxygen.rst>`_ are implicitly exposed to it, without needing to explicitly enable them.
+For the `Python doc theme <{filename}/documentation/python.rst>`_ it's enough to simply list them in :py:`PLUGINS`.
+For the `Doxygen theme <{filename}/documentation/doxygen.rst>`_, all plugins that make sense in its context are implicitly exposed to it, without needing to explicitly enable them.

 Note that particular plugins can have additional dependencies, see documentation of each of them to see more.
 Click on the headings below to get